cdevaneprugh/hpg-home/README.md

 32. CESM team fixed the verification tool, it appears that our UF-ECT tests passed even though some of the components were out of spec.
 33. With netcdf-f support added with gcc, we can proceed with gnu support.
 * Initial tests look promising.
 Still need to run the full regression tests.
+34. Full regression tests are passed.
+I ran the UF-CAM-ECT tests and just need to verify them on the website or with the local tool.
+Havent ran the POP-ECT test yet as it takes awhile to complete (~6 hrs).
+35. Max tasks/core usage issue.
+Currently having an issue with CIME trying to request way too many cores from the scheduler.
+Ideally it should be set up so that in config_machines.xml, max tasks per node should be set at the number of cores on the hpg-default compute node (128 cores per node).
+Then in config_batch.xml jobmax for the default queue should be set at our max number of cores in the qos.
+The burst queue should then have jobmax equal the number of max cores in our burst qos.

+The issue that's happening is that CIME keeps asking for 128 cores (or sometimes two full nodes of 128 cores) to run the regression and ECT tests.
+I don't know if this is just the testing suite that will do this, and when we build our own experiments we won't have any issues, or if this will be a constant problem.

+The temporary solution I have now is to set the max tasks tag in h config_machines.xml to be half of our default qos (10 cores).
+This lets CIME ask for 2 nodes of 10 cores and the tests will run just fine.

+Someting I should try is to change the config files to the way they should be set up (128 cores/node in config_machines) and then manually change the amount of cores & nodes using ./xmlchange before running the case.
+Running the regression tests should go something like:

+`$ ./script_regression_tests --no-batch`

+`$ cd cime_output_root`

+`$ ./xmlchange cores nodes etc`

+`$ ./case.submit`

+For the ECT tests I may have to scancel the tests as they automatically get submitted.
+Then I can adjust the number of nodes and resubmit.